kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FluidProperties.md

 ### Temperature Dependence of Viscosity

-The viscosity of a fluid can change drastically with temperature.
+The viscosity of a fluid changes drastically with temperature.
 Almost all liquids have a decrease in viscosity with an increase in temperature.
 A typical example is motor oil, which is difficult to pour when cold but flows readily when hot.
 Gases follow the opposite trend, their viscosity increases with increasing temperature.
-The viscosity of gases tend to be less sensitive to temperature changes than liquids.
+The viscosity of gases are less sensitive to temperature changes than liquids.
 The figure below shows the temperature dependence of the dynamic viscosity of liquid water (curve below $100\C$) and water-vapor (curve above $100\C$).

 <div class="photo" style="width: 500px;">
   <img src="img\VisWaterSteam.png" alt="Dynamic viscosity of liquid water and water-vapor.">